-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:

-C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain):

-C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

-year, degree-seeking (freshman) admission decisions.

-C7 Very Important Important Considered Not Considered

-C7 Academic • •

-C7 Rigor of secondary school record х

-C7 Class rank Х

-C7 Academic GPA Х

-C7 Standardized test scores Х

-C7 Application Essay Х

-C7 Recommendation(s) Х

-C7 Nonacademic

-C7 Interview Х

-C7 Extracurricular activities Х

-C7 Talent/ability х

-C7 Character/personal qualities Х

-C7 First generation х

-C7 Alumni/ae relation X

-C7 Geographical residence x

-C7 State residency х

-C7 Religious affiliation/commitment x

-C7 Racial/ethnic status Х

-C7 Volunteer work Х

-C7 Work experience Х

-C7 Level of applicant's interest Х

-SAT and ACT Policies

-28 Entrance exams

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- x seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

-C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not

-Submitted Used

-C8A SAT or ACT X

-C8A ACT only X

-C8A SAT only Х

-C8A SAT and SAT Subject Tests or х

-ACT

-C8A SAT Subject Tests only х

-B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted X

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-CRR SAT with Essay component required

-COD OAT With Essay component required

-C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted Х

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: --- -----------------------

-C8C SAT essay ACT essay

-C8C For admission

-C8C For placement

-C8C For advising

-C8C In place of an application essay

-C8C

-As a validity check on the application essay

-C8C No college policy as of now

-C8C Not using essay component Х Х

-C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes No x

-C8E Latest date by which SAT Subject Test scores must be received for 8/1 fall-term admission 0/1

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F ACT/SAT/CLT will be accepted if submitted but will not be required for admission for the 2021-2022 school year.

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT х

-C8G ACT Х

-C8G SAT Subject Tests

-C8G Х

-C8G CLEP Х

-C8G Institutional Exam Х

-C8G State Exam (specify):

-Freshman Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain):

+C7 Relative importance of each of the following academic and nonacademic factors in your first-time,

+Very Important Important Considered Not Considered

+Academic ! ·! '

+Rigor of secondary school record х

+Class rank Х

+Academic GPA Х

+Standardized test scores Х

+Application Essay Х

+Recommendation(s) Х

+Nonacademic

+Interview Х

+Extracurricular activities Х

+Talent/ability х

+Character/personal qualities Х

+First generation х

+Alumni/ae relation Х

+Geographical residence Х

+State residency Х

+Religious affiliation/commitment х

+Racial/ethnic status Х

+Volunteer work Х

+Work experience Х

+Level of applicant's interest Х

+C8: SAT and ACT Policies

+Entrance exams

+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking

+$\textbf{C8A} \ \ \text{If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in}$

+ADMISSION

+Require Require Recommend Require for Some Consider if Not U Not Used

+Submitted

+SAT or ACT Х

+ACT Only Х

+X

+SAT Only

+SAT and SAT Subject Tests or х

+SAT Subject Tests х

+SAT Subject Tests Х

+С8В If your institution will make use of th e ACT in admissio n decisions for first :-time, first-year, de egree-seeking appli icants for

+ACT with writing required

+ACT with writing recommended

+Х ACT with or without writing accept ted

+C8B If your institution will make use of th Fall 2023 please indicate which ON admissions process): •

+X SAT with Essay component require SAT with Essay component recon SAT with or without Essay compo nmended

+C8C Please indicate how your institution will use the SAT o r ACT essay comp onent; check all tha at apply.

+SAT essay ACT essay

+For admission OAT CSSuy AGT CSSuy 1

+For placement

+For advising

+In place of an application essay 1

+As a validity check on the

+application process

+No college policy as of now

+Not using essay component Х Х

+C8D In addition, does your institution use e applicants' test so cores for academic advising?

+Х Yes

+No

+C8E Latest date by which SAT or ACT so cores must be rece ived for fall-term a dmission

+1-Aug

+Latest date by which SAT Subject T est scores must be e received for fall-te erm admission •

+•

+C8F If necessary, use this space to clarif policies (e.g., if tests are recommen ACT/SAT/CLT will not be required fo •

+C8G Please indicate which tests your institution on uses for placeme nt (e.g., state tests): :

+x SAT p.m.c.m.e (· G / · · · · · · · · · · · · · · · · · ·

+х ACT

+SAT Subject Tests

+х AP

+х CLEP

+х Institutional Exam

+l State Exam (specify):

+C9-C12: Freshman Profile

+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer,